f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

     POST https://{{Appliance1_IP}}:8888/restconf/data/openconfig-system:system/f5-database:database/f5-database:reset-to-default

+The body of the above API call must contain the following:

 .. code-block:: json

     {
     "f5-database:proceed": "yes"
     }

 After resettting the system database reboot the system to ensure the configuration is completely cleaned up.
+The API call below will reboot the system.

 .. code-block:: bash